Entrances

 Elevated entrance to a hay barn, Passo Gardena, Dolomites.
 The plant in the foreground is common bistort (Bistorta officinalis).
 (Photo copyright © by Kaj Halberg)

-Hayloft door, Passo Gardena.
+Hatch to a hayloft, Passo Gardena.
 (Photo copyright © by Kaj Halberg)

 Door in an abandoned building, Passo della Mauria, Dolomites.
 (Photo copyright © by Kaj Halberg)